solislemuslab/minaa/README.md

 #### Common

 - **-B=**: the path to the biological cost matrix file.
-  - Require: CSV adjacency matrix where the first column consists of the labels of G, in order, and first row consists of the labels of H, in order.
+  - Require: a CSV adjacency matrix where the first column consists of the labels of G, in order, and first row consists of the labels of H, in order.
   - Default: the algorithm will run using only topological calculations.
   - Notes:
     - The input matrix is normalized by MiNAA such that all entries are in range [0, 1].